 The Impact on Your Health

-While detergents are safe in small amounts constant exposure can take a toll.
-If you have ever noticed itchy skin rashes or dryness after wearing freshly washed clothes your detergent might be the culprit.
-Fragrances and dyes are common irritants.
-For households with children or people with sensitive skin switching to fragrance free or hypoallergenic formulas can make a huge difference.
+While laundry detergents are generally safe when used as directed, prolonged exposure to certain chemicals can take a toll.
+For instance, if you’ve noticed skin rashes or dryness after wearing freshly washed clothes, your detergent might be to blame.
+Fragrances and dyes are common irritants, so switching to fragrance-free or hypoallergenic formulas could make a big difference for sensitive skin.

-Respiratory health can also be affected.
-Inhaling detergent fumes while pouring or measuring may not seem harmful, but over time synthetic chemicals in fragrances can irritate the lungs especially for people with asthma.
+Respiratory health is another concern.
+Though inhaling detergent fumes might seem harmless, synthetic chemicals in fragrances can irritate the lungs, especially for people with asthma or other respiratory conditions.

 The Environmental Cost